Dating should be less about matching outward circumstances than meeting your inner necessity. ~ Mark Amend

-This is my actual photo that I put up on all the sites.
-I took it from a graphics site that suggested it for the photo on the Ladies Room.
+So, this is my actual photo that I put up on all the sites.
+I took it from a graphics site where it was downloaded for signs to identify the door to the Ladies Room.

-One of my profiles had very general likes and dislikes and on another, the goofiest stuff in it that would you ever say (my idea of a romantic evening is you holding the yarn while I crochet you some nice earmuffs.
-I also like Campbells Cream of Mushroom soup, singing Christmas carols all year long, and shopping for odd socks at the Salvation Army.)
+One of my profiles had very general likes and dislikes and on another, the goofiest stuff that anyone would ever say.
+For example, I wrote: My idea of a romantic evening is you holding the yarn while I crochet some nice earmuffs for you.
+I also like Campbells Cream of Mushroom soup, singing Christmas carols all year long, and shopping for odd socks at the Salvation Army.
+I made up a whole lot of other things, assuming that men would “get” that I wasn’t serious and pass me by.
+Boy, was I mistaken.

-While I was on these sites, these profiles – yes bathroom wall lady who wanted to crochet earmuffs and sing Christmas carols all year long – received approximately 10-20 emails a day from interested suitors.
-BUT the profile with no preferences or interests zoomed to about 50 a day.
-So if you’re looking for love, putting this photo up as you will dramatically increase your odds of getting an email that says, “Hey good looking!”
+While I was on these sites, these profiles – yes bathroom wall lady who wanted to crochet earmuffs and sing Christmas carols all year long – received approximately 10-20 emails a day.
+BUT the bathroom wall lady with no preferences or interests zoomed to about 50 a day.
+So if you’re looking for love, putting up this photo will dramatically increase your odds of getting an email that says, “Hey good looking!”
 This experiment proved to me that there are people out there who just troll for the noobs and then go in for the kill.
+There are people out there who just blast every new profile that comes along.
+They have no preferences except for a pulse (at least I hope they prefer a pulse – we never got that far).

 There are weirdos out there.
 Beware.